This post was originally published on January 4, 2016 and has been updated for accuracy and comprehensiveness.

 Is it possible to run multiple networks on a single broadband connection to reduce cost and increase efficiency?
 In short: Yes.

 Some benefits of hosting multiple networks on a single connection include:

 - Reduced costs.
 Lower the overall cost of your service and usage by eliminating the need to buy multiple broadband connections.
 Costs associated with configuring and managing your network (e.g. firewall, router, cellular failover, NOC/RMM service) can also be significantly lowered since they don’t have to be replicated for each circuit.

 - Completely isolate secure and non-secure networks.
-Create a highly controlled and secure network for critical systems, such as point-of-sale systems, and another for those that need Internet access, or are serviced by third parties, etc.
+Create a highly-controlled and secure network for critical systems, such as point-of-sale systems and digital storage, and another for those serviced by third parties.

 - Improve bandwidth and system performance.
 Isolate video and other high-bandwidth applications on a separate network to avoid compromising the performance of other systems.
 This decreases the need to prioritize applications through the use of Quality of Service (QoS).